Home Rule Governance: What Does it Mean for Milliken?

 - Home Rule FAQ

-- Home Rule information from Colorado Municipal League
+- Presentation from the Colorado Municipal League

 - From the Feb.
 23, 2017 Home Rule Meeting: Full Presentation; Video